FREE shipping $50+ at TackleDirect

 A rotating device attached to the boat's propulsion system that provides forward or backward thrust.

-A heavy object connected to a chain or used to hold the boat in place when not underway.
+A heavy object connected to a chain or rope used to hold the boat in place when not underway.

 Mooring: